-Diffractive lenses with three different numerical apertures of 0.3, 0.5, and 0.7 and respective focal lengths of $200\mu\text{m}$, $100\mu\text{m}$ and $50\mu\text{m}$ in water were designed by the software ZEMAX (V.13, Zemax, LLC).
-The Gaussian beam exiting the fibre core with a wavelength of 808nm is expanded by propagation through a solid cylinder with a length of 500μ m called socket.
+Diffractive lenses with three different numerical apertures of 0.3, 0.5, and 0.7 and respective focal lengths of 200 $\mu$ m, 100 $\mu$ m, and 50 $\mu$ m in water were designed by the software ZEMAX (V.13, Zemax, LLC).
+The Gaussian beam exiting the fiber core with a wavelength of 808 nm is expanded by propagation through a solid cylinder with a length of 500 $\mu$ m called a socket.
 An increased beam diameter is necessary to achieve reasonable working distances at high numerical apertures.
-The diffractive lenses are modelled via a phase function (in ZEMAX a so-called Binary 2 surface) and geometrical ray-tracing based on the local grating approximation.
-This surface type models the resulting phase shift $\phi(r)$ from the diffractive structure and defines it in terms of coefficients of a_i as $\phi(r) = \sum{i=1}^N a_i \cdot r^{2i}$.
-The optimized phase function $\phi(r)$ are then transferred into kinoform height profiles by the interference condition resulting in a profile height of $3.88\mu m$.
-Even though the fabrication method allows for high aspect ratios of different segments, a lateral feature size of $1.67\mu m$ was selected as the minimum which is reached at the outer border of the design with a numerical aperture of 0.5.
+The diffractive lenses are modeled via a phase function (in ZEMAX a so-called Binary 2 surface) and geometrical ray-tracing based on the local grating approximation.
+This surface type models the resulting phase shift $\phi(r)$ from the diffractive structure and defines it in terms of coefficients of $a_i$ as $\phi(r) = \sum{i=1}^N a_i r^{2i}$ .
+The optimized phase functions $\phi(r)$ are then transferred into kinoform height profiles by the interference condition resulting in a profile height of 3.88 $\mu$ m.
+Even though the fabrication method allows for high aspect ratios of different segments, a lateral feature size of 1.67 $\mu$ m was selected as the minimum which is reached at the outer border of the design with a numerical aperture of 0.5.
 In order to realize an even higher numerical aperture of 0.7 the required diffractive power is distributed over two separated lenses with water in between.
-The second lens is held on top of the first lens by means of 6 pillars designed by mechanical design software (Fig. 2).
+The second lens is held on top of the first lens by means of 6 pillars designed by mechanical design software (Figure 2).

-$$z(r) = \frac{\lambda \cdot mod(\phi(r), 2\pi)}{2\pi (n{resist} - n{water})}$$ (1)
+$$z(r) = \frac{\lambda \cdot \text{mod}(\phi(r), 2\pi)}{2\pi (n{resist} - n{water})}$$ (1)

 The polymer diffractive Fresnel lens structures are fabricated by femtosecond two photon lithography using a Photonic Professional GT (Nanoscribe GmbH) system.
-To accurately fabricate the high resolution features of the diffractive Fresnel lenses, the commercial IP-Dip resist 45 from Nanoscribe is chosen.
-The resist is applied directly to a $63 \times$ objective with high NA to produce the focused laser beam during the writing process.
-The fibre used in this work is a single mode fibre from Thorlabs (780HP) with cut-off wavelength at around 730nm that covers the wavelength of our laser source (808nm).
-The diameter of the cladding is $125\mu m$ and the mode field diameter is around 5 μm at $\lambda = 850$ nm.
-The end of the fibre is stripped of its coating and a flat and clean facet is created by cleaving.
-The fibre is then inserted into the resist from the top, and aligned with the focal spot of the laser using the illuminated fibre core as a reference.
-46 The beam expansion cylinder is fabricated with lower resolution in slicing and hatching in comparison to the lens part to reduce writing time.
-Fast writing speeds of 50mm/s are possible with the use of the Galvo scanning system of the Nanoscribe machine.
+To accurately fabricate the high resolution features of the diffractive Fresnel lenses, the commercial IP-Dip resist from Nanoscribe is chosen.
+The resist is applied directly to a 63× objective with high NA to produce the focused laser beam during the writing process.
+The fiber used in this work is a single mode fiber from Thorlabs (780HP) with cutoff wavelength at around 730 nm that covers the wavelength of our laser source (808 nm).
+The diameter of the cladding is 125 $\mu$ m and the mode field diameter is around 5 $\mu$ m at $\lambda$ = 850 nm.
+The end of the fiber is stripped of its coating, and a flat and clean facet is created by cleaving.
+The fiber is then inserted into the resist from the top and aligned with the focal spot of the laser using the illuminated fiber core as a reference.
+The beam expansion cylinder is fabricated with lower resolution in slicing and hatching in comparison to the lens part to reduce writing time.
+Fast writing speeds of 50 mm/s are possible with the use of the Galvo scanning system of the Nanoscribe machine.
 For the doublet lens, the pillars are written with the same parameters as the lenses.
-The total writing times are 50 minutes, 55 minutes, and 80 minutes for NA=0.3, and 0.5, and 0.7 respectively.
-Images of fabricated diffractive Fresnel lenses are provided in Fig. 2.
+The total writing times are 50, 55, and 80 min for NA = 0.3, 0.5, and 0.7, respectively.
+Images of fabricated diffractive Fresnel lenses are provided in Figure 2.